-How to Avoid the ER if You Have Asthma
+When to Go to the ER if Your Child Has Asthma

-Know the early signs of a flare-up.
-Everyone's asthma is different.
-Some people cough only at night, and others might have flare-ups whenever they get a cold or exercise outside.
-Get to know your asthma triggers and pay attention to what happens before you have a flare-up so that you know the early warning signs.
-These signs may not mean for sure that a flare-up will happen, but they can help you to plan ahead.
+As you manage your child's asthma, pay attention to what happens before a flare-up so that you know the early warning signs.
+These signs might not mean that a flare-up definitely will happen, but they can help you to plan ahead.

-- coughing, even if you don't have a cold or a persistent cough
+- coughing that's not due to a cold or a persistent cough

 - throat clearing